 - Break out your flashlight and look at the fluid levels.
 Most of the reservoirs that hold fluids are translucent, so you will be able to see if the fluid levels are correct.
 Check your brake fluid level, look at the coolant in the overflow tank, and check your power steering fluid level.
 Pull the oil dipstick: is the oil black, or creamy-looking?
 Wipe the dipstick, reinstall it, and pull it out again, that is the correct procedure to check the fluid level on a dipstick.
 Check the transmission fluid color and level.
 It should be red, or pink on the dipstick.
-On some vehicles the engine may have to be running to check the transmission fluid level.
+On some vehicles, the engine may have to be running to check the transmission fluid level.

 - Walk around the car and take a close look.
 Start at one end of the car and walk slowly around the entire car.
-Crouch down and look down the side of the car, from the front towards he rear: can you see any ripples or dents in the body?
+Crouch down and look down the side of the car, from the front towards the rear: can you see any ripples or dents in the body?
 If so, look even closer at the paint.
-It's pretty easy to notice if a car has been painted after a crash, because most aftermarket paint jobs have small bubbles and imperfections compared to factory paint.
+It's pretty easy to notice if a car has been painted after a crash because most aftermarket paint jobs have small bubbles and imperfections compared to factory paint.

-- Looking at how the body pieces line up is another easy way to assess if the vehicle has had any body work.
+- Looking at how the body pieces line up is another easy way to assess if the vehicle has had any bodywork.
 Check the gaps around body parts like the trunk lid, door jambs, and hood, the gaps should be even all the way around the vehicle.
 If you see large variations in the gaps, it may be an indication of an accident.
 Also, if the trunk lid, hood, or doors are hard to close, this may be another indication the vehicle has been in an accident.

 - Look for a new VIN sticker.
 If a car has been in an accident and ended up as a total loss, it becomes a salvage vehicle.
 It is possible to buy salvage vehicles at auctions and refurbish them.
-In the US, a salvage vehicle will have a new vehicle identification number (VIN) issued to it on replacement sticker that is placed over the original vin# sticker on the driver's door jamb.
+In the U.S., a salvage vehicle will have a new vehicle identification number (VIN) issued to it on replacement sticker that is placed over the original vin# sticker on the driver's door jamb.
 The replacement sticker should have a new VIN number plus "Salvage Vehicle" in bold letters.

 - Check for an odometer replacement sticker as well.
 If the odometer has been replaced, there should be another sticker in the driver's door jamb stating at what mileage the odometer was replaced.
 To find the vehicles true total mileage, add the current mileage to the sticker mileage.
 When replacing a faulty odometer, most shops will not pay to have the odometer calibrated.
-It can take weeks and cost around $100, and furthermore it takes the car off the road during the calibration, because it is illegal to drive a vehicle with an odometer that is inoperative.
+It can take weeks and cost around $100, and furthermore it takes the car off the road during the calibration because it is illegal to drive a vehicle with an odometer that is inoperative.

-You Want to Know the History of the Vehicle
+Learn the History of the Vehicle

 Finding out the history of the car you want to buy is half the battle.
 If it's been in a major crash, it's possible things big and little were knocked around and not repaired adequately.